 A really, really old red dragon who's been taking care of the Eliatrope children/orphans in their dimension.
-Implied to have been a teacher/scholar.
+He is the dragon-sibling of Glip, and like him implied to have been a teacher/scholar.

 - Cool Old Guy: A teacher and caretaker for the Eliatrope children.

-- Papa Wolf: He's tasked with protecting the Eliatrope children, and actually panicks and shields them with his body when Qilby Adult Fear subtly threatens them with harm.
+- Papa Wolf: He's tasked with protecting the Eliatrope children, and actually panics and shields them with his body when they're subtly threatened by Qilby.